RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-15-unpacking-containers.md

 ## Virtual machines...

 A virtual machine (or VM) is, in effect, a piece of software running on a physical computer, that acts like another operating system.
+A computer in the imagination of another.

-**Physical Computer Hardware <-> Operating System <-> Virtual Machine <-> Software**
+{% include image_caption.html url="/assets/images/vm-container-blog/vm.png" description="Virtual machines"%}

 Software can then be run on the virtual machine.
 Much as multiple pieces of software can be installed on a single physical computer, so can multiple virtual machines.
 And multiple pieces of software can be installed on each virtual machine.
 All this comes at a performance cost - software running on a virtual machine will not generally go as fast as the same running directly on physical hardware.
 So why bother with all this complexity?